jackpotier/jackpotier/README.md

 - 👋 Hi, I’m @jackpotier
+- 📍 I'm a Year 12 student from Auckland, New Zealand
-- 👀 I’m interested in learning web development
+- 👀 I’m interested in learning software engineering and web development for coding expereince during high school
+- 🎓 In the future, I want to study Computer Science at a US college
-- 🌱 I’m currently learning HTML, CSS and Javascript on The Odin Project
+- 📖 I’m currently learning with The Odin Project

 <!---
 jackpotier/jackpotier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.